hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/step3-git-clone.md

 `ccat src/deploy.yaml`{{execute}}

 At this point, we could build the application into a container and deploy on Kubernetes using a series of command-line tools.
-However, most things deployed to Kubernetes should be infrastructure-as-code ([IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code)), including the recipes that continuously deliver application updates as we fix and evolve our applications.
+However, most things deployed to Kubernetes should be infrastructure-as-code, including the recipes that continuously deliver application updates as we fix and evolve our applications.
 This CI/CD process is often captured in source code for CI/CD pipelines.
-Tekton allows you to declare your pipelines in code.
+With Tekton your pipelines are declared in code.